Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Correlation Functions of -dimensional Discretized Field Theory

 \section{Correlation Functions of $(1+1)$-dimensional Discretized Field Theory}

-In this appendix we calculate the correlation functions in $(1+1)$-dimensional discretized field theory and derive the continuous limit at the very end of the calculation resulting in the equations \eqref{eq:kern_Omega} and \eqref{eq:Omega_inv}.
+In this appendix we calculate the correlation functions in $(1+1)$-dimensional discretized field theory and derive the continuum limit at the very end of the calculation resulting in the equations \eqref{eq:kern_Omega} and \eqref{eq:Omega_inv}.